Valid Inference when Testing Violations of Parallel Trends for Difference-in-Differences: Extrapolation Based on the Overall Violations

 which is constructed to reflect the errors in $\esttotaldd$ and $\estSpre^{\Delta}$.
 The value $f^{\Delta}(\level, \covsig^{\Delta})$ is then the critical value of $\psi^{\Delta}(Z)$, where $Z \sim \mathcal{N}(0,\estcov^{\Delta})$.

-\begin{theorem} Suppose that Assumptions~\mainref{a:uniform_asymptotic_normality}-\mainref{a:extrapolation} hold.
+\begin{theorem} Suppose that Assumptions~\mainref{a:uniform_asymptotic_normality},\mainref{a:unifConsistency}, and~\suppref{a:extrp_over} hold.
 Then, the confidence interval $\ci^{\Delta}$ is conditionally valid on the results of the hypothesis test $\phi^\Delta$ under the well-separated null; that is, if $P_n \in H_0^\Delta(s)$ for $s_n = \littleOmega{n^{-1/2}}$, then

 \end{theorem} \begin{proof} This theorem is proved analogously to Theorem~\mainref{theorem:cond-inf}.
 See Appendix~\suppref{App:ProofPropCondInf} for details. \end{proof}